bmeares/Meerschaum/docs/mkdocs/reference/plugins/types-of-plugins.md

 ## Action Plugins

-Action plugins add additional actions to Meerschaum, such as built-in actions like `sync`, `bootstrap`, and `show`.
+Action plugins add additional commands to Meerschaum, such as built-in actions like `sync`, `bootstrap`, and `show`.
 The sky is the limit for actions ― the action function serves as an entry point from `mrsm`.

 For example, the `color` plugin provides the `color` action, which is a convenience command to toggle the shell's Unicode and ANSI configuration.